City gates of Paris: Ancient gates of Paris

-After the construction of the Wall of the Farmers-General in 1785, the gates of Paris bore the names barriers (barrières) until 1860 (e.g. barrière de la Villette, barrière du Trône, barrière d'Italie, etc.) They were, in fact, toll gates used for collection of the octroi, an excise tax assessed on goods entering the city.
-Some of the toll booths built by Ledoux remain at:
+After the construction of the Wall of the Farmers-General in 1785, the gates of Paris were known as barrières (barriers) until 1860 (e.g. barrière de la Villette, barrière du Trône, barrière d'Italie, etc.) They were toll gates used for collection of the octroi, an excise tax assessed on goods entering the city.
+Some of the toll booths built by Ledoux remain: